Russell N. Cox: Early life

-Cox was born on December 24, 1926 to John E. Cox and Mary (Hoyt) Cox.
+Cox was born on December 24, 1926, to John E. Cox and Mary (Hoyt) Cox.
 His father was the owner of a wholesale confectionery distribution company.
 Cox graduated from the Massachusetts Institute of Technology and Harvard Business School.
 In 1953 he married Sally Stewart of Utica, New York.

 Business career

 In 1953, Cox joined the firm of Cabot, Cabot & Forbes.
 In 1960 he was promoted to vice president and general member of the real estate division.
 In 1962 he formed Linnell and Cox with fellow Cabot, Cabot & Forbes vice president Robert C. Linnell.

 In 1963 Linnell and Cox purchased the Hotel Madison, North Station Industrial Building, and about 17 acres of land behind North Station from the Boston and Maine Railroad.
 They soon sold the hotel to Dison Corp. for a reported $2 million amid threats that the city would take over the property because of tax defaults.
 In 1965 they purchased the remainder of B&M's North Station properties, which included the Boston Garden.
 In 1973 the Garden was sold to the Boston Garden-Arena Corporation for $4 million.
-Linnell and Linnell and Cox also developed a number of industrial parks along Route 128.
+Linnell and Cox also developed a number of industrial parks along Route 128.
 Cox later served as president of General Investment and Development and Resort Management Inc.